NeoGeographyToolkit/StereoPipeline/docs/tools/rig_calibrator.rst

   cameras.
 This is experimental.
 Type: bool.
 Default: false.
 ``--hugin_file`` The path to the hugin .pto file used for registration.)
   Type: string.
 Default: "".
-``--image_list`` Read images and camera poses from this list, rather than a sparse map and bag file.
+``--image_list`` Read images and world-to-camera poses from this list.
   The same format is used as for when this tool saves the outputs with the ``--save_images_and_depth_clouds`` option.)
   Type: string.
 Default: "".
 ``--initial_max_reprojection_error`` If filtering outliers, remove interest